Uganda

 Opposition parties have limited space and influence, and are hampered by government policies curtailing their actions, internal divisions, a lack of accountability, and the tendency to be driven by the personality of their leaders, rather than the strength of their policies.

-NIMD began working in Uganda in 2009, and our core aims are strengthening political parties to be more responsive and better structured, promoting the inclusion of women and youth in the political space, helping develop the country’s democratic infrastructure, and facilitating dialogue between political parties, civil society, and other stakeholders.
+NIMD began working in Uganda in 2009, and our core aims are promoting the inclusion of women and youth in the political space, helping develop the country’s democratic infrastructure, and facilitating dialogue between civil society, youth and political actors.

 Ensuring elections and electoral processes are as inclusive, peaceful and transparent as possible is another important facet of encouraging strong democratic foundations, and NIMD has been involved in a number of campaigns to promote these values during Uganda’s often turbulent elections.
 Working across party lines to de-escalate any tensions is the best way to set a positive tone for a long-term dialogue based on trust and respect.